karafka/waterdrop/README.md

 message that you want to send should be either binary or stringified (to_s, to_json, etc).

-### Using aspects to handle messages

-WaterDrop no longer depends on [Aspector](https://github.com/gcao/aspector).
-Please refer to [Aspector](https://github.com/gcao/aspector) documentation if you want to handle messaging in an aspect way.

 ## References

 * [Karafka framework](https://github.com/karafka/karafka)